kisnorbert87/V-index-Quantum-Resistant-Physical-TRNG/README.md

 - **Target strength:** ~256 bits (accounting for hashing/mixing)
 - **Design goal:** exceed brute‑force feasibility by orders of magnitude
 - **Quantum angle:** even with Grover’s algorithm, the effective security remains extremely high at this size class

-> _Cryptographic caution:_ strength claims depend on the absence of exploitable implementation bugs and the effectiveness of entropy validation under real‑world conditions.

 ---